H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Upload Vulnerabilities.md

 ## Blacklisted Extenstion file upload

+Wordlist to fuzz with ffuf or Burpsuite (no URL encode)

+    /usr/share/seclists/Discovery/Web-Content/web-extensions.txt

 Some applications might blacklist extensions like .php for example.

 To bypass this you can just rename the extension by manipulating the cases.